wmhilton-stoplight/platform-docs/docs/2.-governance/e.getting-started-with-api-governance.md

 tags: [governance]
 ---

-# Getting Started with API Governance
+# Get Started with API Governance

-[API governance](<!--To-Do: Add link-->) is being undertaken across companies of all shapes and sizes, but that's not to say that all of them achieve their desired objectives.
+[API governance](a.overview.md) is being undertaken across companies of all shapes and sizes, but that's not to say that all of them achieve their desired objectives.
 Some API governance efforts try to standardize too much too soon and create overly restrictive rules which block legitimate work.
 They can become a bottleneck, which API development teams will then try to circumnavigate instead of a benefit to them.
 This can usually be solved via cooperation with collaborators from across the organization, surveying them to find and solve legitimate problems that do not slow developers down.

 To build a successful API governance program, thinking about governance in the right context is paramount.
 There's no single strategy that fits all circumstances and use-cases.
 Governance is often a balancing act, and it's wise to take a light step-by-step approach.
 Stoplight Platform arms you with the tooling to help you at each stage of your initiative.